The 5 Best Ways to Sell Gift Cards Online

 Maybe your boss gave you a Starbucks gift card, but you aren’t a coffee drinker.
 Or your Aunt Rita gave you a generous $75 for a steakhouse, but you’re a vegetarian.

 There is no reason for the gift to go to waste.
-Instead of letting them languish in a junk drawer or unopened email somewhere, sell those gift cards for cash.
+Instead of letting them sit in a junk drawer or unopened email, sell those gift cards for cash.

 5 Best Places to Sell Gift Cards for Cash and Discounts